Sign up for my newsletter and receive Chapter 1 of my memoir, Mating in Captivity (in PDF form).

 – KIRKUS REVIEWS (starred review)

-Zuman’s entertaining depiction of her life in a modern-day cult examines two clashing themes: the appeal of belonging versus the desire for self-determination.
+Zuman’s entertaining depiction of life in a cult pits the appeal of belonging versus the desire for self-determination.
 An enlightening read.

 – JULIA SCHEERES, author of A Thousand Lives and Jesus Land